tanupoo/tini/README.md

 ====

 Tiny INI-like file parer and utility.
-You can see a sample code in test_ini.c.
+You can see a sample code in test_tini.c.

 ## basic format